MLA recommends using 12-point Times New Roman font or another readable typeface (e.g. serif).

 Modern Language Association.
 "How Do I Style Headings and Subheadings in a Research Paper?"
 MLA Style Center., 13 December 2018, style.mla.org/styling-headings-and-subheadings.

-You can save a personal template in Microsoft Word (IRSC students, download Office for free).
+You can save a personal template in Microsoft Word (IRSC students, download Office for free, see a librarian if you need help).
 Above is a template you can use every time you need to set-up a research paper using MLA style format.
 Simply open the template and type your own information every time you need to write an MLA style paper.
 Microsoft Word will allow you to save personal templates.
 Once you have the template opened in Word

 Click "Save as"